sliscak/ideas/list.md

   Output:
     <wolf --> [grau]>.
 45. Use a overfited transformer to compress enwik9 to maybe win the hutter prize.
       Overfit a transformer model on the enwiki9 [dataset]
 46. AI image/video upscaling with a transformer model?
+47. Use a transformer to compress text or binary file.
+      INPUT:
+        ID: 12345
+        OUTPUT: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim.

+      ID is a number representing the part/section that is compressed OUTPUT represents the text or binary numbers at that ID or section.

+      Train the transformer until it overfits.